awsdocs/alexa-for-business-administration-guide/doc_source/calendar-integration.md

-# Calendar Integration<a name="calendar-integration"></a>
+# Calendar integration<a name="calendar-integration"></a>

-You can connect Alexa for Business to your calendar system, This allows users to join scheduled meetings without knowing the dial\-in details\.
+You can connect Alexa for Business to your calendar system\.
+This allows users to join scheduled meetings without knowing the dial\-in details\.
 When Alexa for Business is connected to your calendar system and a user asks Alexa to join a meeting, Alexa for Business reads the meeting on the associated room calendar and gets the dial\-in information\.

 Alexa for Business can get meeting dial\-in information from the following conference providers:
 + Amazon Chime